This post contains affiliate links.

 - Check the battery regularly: Check the connectors, the outer case of the battery, and the charger for signs of issues.
 This will allow you to be in the know if any issues are arising.

 - Keep the battery away from surfaces (such as countertops): Surfaces can be damaged by the acid inside the battery.

 If you feel like there are issues with the battery, you can replace them.
 Whether you go to Fisher-Price is up to you, but you can get replacement batteries in many different online stores.
 Just always be sure that it says it is compatible with your model of vehicle.

 You don't want to have to deal with returning the wrong battery.

 Pick the Right Power Wheel for Your Kid's Needs

 There is much to consider when it comes to power wheels because you need to take a lot of care with these devices as a parent or guardian.
-The batteries alone are powerful, but as we've discussed, there are plenty of other issues that could go wrong.
+The batteries alone are powerful, but as I've discussed, there are plenty of other issues that could go wrong.

 Thanks to the vast array of power wheels on the market, you should be able to find one that has the features you want and a design your kids will love.
 As long as you pay close attention to the child on the vehicle, as well as the care of the vehicle and any instructions, it should be fine.

 You'll be able to focus on your child having fun in this battery-powered mini-vehicle.